 #109 'cumulus cloud' designer hanafukin panel

-This designer panel is by Hiromi Fujita for QH Textiles.
+This designer panel is by Hitomi Fujita for QH Textiles.
 Her stunning original designs take hanafukin panels in a new direction, while staying traditional.
 Hand printed in Japan.

 It is a 'hana fukin' with literally means 'flower cloth' and printed on indigo blue coloured narrow width traditional sarashi cloth (an easy to stitch traditional Japanese cotton cloth).
 Each panel is supplied in one piece with a plain area the same size attached, because they are designed to be stitched through both layers and the edges turned in to make a little cloth, but you can stitch the printed layer separately (as I often do).
 They may be stitched with a doubled or single thread (or a mixture of both, for an interesting effect), in white or using coloured threads.
 Any of my medium sashiko threads would be ideal for these panels.

 These hand printed designer panels are more expensive than the other hanafukin I sell, but the patterns are so beautiful, I wanted to start selling them!
-Look out for more designs by Hiromi Fujita coming soon, including larger panels.
+I have more more designs by Hitomi Fujita in stock, including larger panels..

 Sashiko Cloth by QH Textiles (Australia)